TrOyKa23/Environment-monitor/README.md

 ## Description

-Environment-monitor is an embedded Rust application built on the Embassy async framework for the Raspberry Pi Pico 2 W (RP2350)[cite: 3, 6].
-It periodically samples ambient temperature and barometric pressure using a BME280 sensor over I2C[cite: 1, 3], displays real-time sparkline graphs and telemetry on an ST7789 LCD screen[cite: 2, 5], logs data to a MicroSD card in CSV format (`TEMPLOG.CSV`)[cite: 4], and transmits batch logs every 30 minutes via Wi-Fi to a remote server for daily, weekly, monthly, and yearly trend plotting.
+Environment-monitor is an embedded Rust application built on the Embassy async framework for the Raspberry Pi Pico 2 W (RP2350).
+It periodically samples ambient temperature and barometric pressure using a BME280 sensor over I2C, displays real-time sparkline graphs and telemetry on an ST7789 LCD screen, logs data to a MicroSD card in CSV format (`TEMPLOG.CSV`), and transmits batch logs every 30 minutes via Wi-Fi to a remote server for daily, weekly, monthly, and yearly trend plotting.

 ## Motivation